Raaaj2005/derivatives-pricing-engine/README.md

 The Streamlit app lets you move S, K, T, r, and σ with sliders and see, live:

 - Black-Scholes price side-by-side with a Monte Carlo estimate (with its 95% confidence interval, so you can see simulation error shrink as `n_sims` grows)
-- The Asian option price for comparison — always cheaper than the equivalent European, since averaging the path reduces payoff variance
+- The Asian option price for comparison, always cheaper than the equivalent European, since averaging the path reduces payoff variance
 - A full Greeks table
 - A payoff-vs-current-price diagram
 - Delta and Gamma plotted across a range of spot prices